fare/asdf/doc/best_practices.md

 I would like to deprecate that in the future to make ASDF more declarative.
 In the meantime, here are some guidelines for how to write such code properly.

+First, you SHOULD minimize the amount of such code and you SHOULD strongly consider defining an extension in a separate `.asd` file that you `:defsystem-depends-on`.

-First, `.asd` files are read with the current package being `asdf-user`.
+Then, `.asd` files are read with the current package being `asdf-user`.
 You MAY use any symbols defined in packages `cl`, `asdf` and `uiop`, and you SHOULD stay in package `asdf-user` if it suffices;
 you SHOULD NOT needlessly create a package for you system definition file